-In 2015, Consilium Marine & Safety AB entered partnership with the charitable organization Mercy Ships.
-The partnership is now further enhanced by Consilium’s choice to contribute with volunteers to Mercy Ships’ hospital ship Africa Mercy, to work onboard for one month’s time.
+In 2017, Consilium Marine & Safety AB chooses to take the next step in its already existing partnership with the charitable organisation Mercy Ships, by contributing with volunteers to Mercy Ships’ hospital ship.
+Now, Consilium is sending its second volunteer to work onboard the hospital ship, Africa Mercy, for one month’s time.

 Mercy Ships owns and operate the world’s largest civilian hospital ship that offers free medical care and education to some of the world’s poorest countries.
 Mercy Ships started in 1978 and has since then helped over 2.5 million people in more than 70 countries.
-Every year, around 1000 volunteers contribute to Mercy Ships’ vital work, from surgeons and nurses, to ship personnel and administrative staff.
+Every year, around 1,000 volunteers contribute to Mercy Ships’ vital work, from surgeons and nurses, to ship personnel and administrative staff.